cynthia-enciso/RAP-210830/Project-Guidelines/Bank-Project.md

 ## Purpose

    We want to see that you can meet deadlines and that you can code.
-You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.
+You are expected to complete the following requirements and give a 5-10 minute presentation of your project.

 ## Requirements
 1. Functionality should reflect the below user stories.